BadGamesInc/hypnotic-client/README.md

 use at your own risk i guess
 join the discord: https://discord.gg/H4pgRcmZga
 ## requirements
-you need to import the io.netty files and pack.png from a stock jar if you are exporting the client from a development environment
+you need to import the io.netty files and pack.png from a stock jar and put the files from this jar (https://github.com/Vatuu/discord-rpc/releases/download/1.6.2/discord-rpc.jar)in it if you are exporting the client from a development environment

 java 11 is REQUIRED - you will crash on startup if you do not have it